Paul G. Pinsky: Other memberships

+Moore administration

+In December 2022, governor-elect Wes Moore named Pinsky to serve as the director of the Maryland Energy Administration (MEA).
+During his tenure, the MEA played a more central role in the Moore administration's clean energy and climate strategies, launching programs to expand community solar and supporting efforts to develop offshore wind farms in Maryland.
+In November 2025, Pinsky announced that he would step down from his role at the end of the month.

 Political positions

 Pinsky has been described as one of the most liberal members of the Maryland legislature.
 He has gained a reputation as a champion of progressive causes, especially in relation to education and the environment.

 Abortion

 In 1988, Pinsky voted in favor of an amendment to an abortion bill that would have loosened the restrictions on Medicaid-financing of abortions.
 In 1991, he voted in favor of a bill that would keep abortion legal in Maryland.

 COVID-19 pandemic

 In May 2020, Pinsky sharply criticized Governor Hogan for his administration's acquisition of incomplete COVID-19 testing kits from South Korea.
-During the 2021 legislative session, Pinsky supported legislation introduced by senator Clarence K. Lam that would set new rules for emergency procurements.
+During the 2021 legislative session, Pinsky supported legislation introduced by senator Clarence Lam that would set new rules for emergency procurements.
 The bill passed and became law following a gubernatorial veto override on December 6, 2021.